 Surveillance is the term used for follow-up after initial treatment for kidney cancer.
-Your surgeon or oncologist will want to see you at regular time points to check for complications, to monitor kidney function, to check for a return or recurrence of your cancer, to check your remaining kidney for disease, and to monitor you for spread of your cancer.
+Your surgeon or oncologist will want to see you at regular time points to check for complications, to monitor kidney function, to check for a return or recurrence of your cancer, to check your remaining kidney for disease, or to monitor you for spread of your cancer.

 The frequency of your follow-up visits are generally every 6 months during the first year and every year thereafter for the first 3 years.
-After this follow-up visits will be every 2 years1.
+After this, follow-up visits will be every 1-2 years.
 However, this schedule will be adapted according to your risk of tumour recurrence and any subsequent treatment (if any).
+The length of your follow-up will be determined based on the risk of your cancer coming back and your specific clinical needs.